 If the applicant is approved for the surety bond, the underwriter will execute (finalize) the bond.
-A hard copy of the bond is mailed to the applicant (or applicant’s attorney), and the bond is eventually filed with the court.
+A hard copy of the bond is mailed to the applicant (or the applicant’s attorney), and the bond is eventually filed with the court.

-What if I can’t qualify to get a probate bond?
+What if I can’t qualify to get a Probate Bond?

-Those who apply for a probate bond must have strong credit, solid financials and the experience/character to handle the assets of the deceased.
+Those who apply for a probate bond must have strong credit, solid financials, and the experience/character to handle the assets of the deceased.
 Many surety bond companies have programs to help applicants that can’t qualify on their own.
 We have listed some of those programs below: